AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

 Preordered sets can be viewed as categories with at most a single morphism between any two objects [@preorder].
 If $I \leq J$, then there is a morphism between $I$ and $J$, otherwise there is no such morphism.
 Identity and composition of morphisms comes from reflexivity and transitivity of preordering.

 In a Kripke model, functor laws hold by default, since the uniqueness of morphisms implies that identities necessarily map to identities and compositions to compositions.
-However, our **OPE** as it is defined in Agda is actually not a preorder.
+However, our **OPE** as it is defined in Agda is actually not a preorder category.
 It can be informally considered as such if we only care about the mere existence of an embedding between two contexts.
 Formally, we could use *propositional truncation* [@hottbook, pp. 117] on the sets of morphisms of **OPE** to get an actual preorder, but that is beyond the native capabilities of Agda and the scope of this \workname\.

 In the presheaf model, terms are interpreted as morphisms from semantic contexts to semantic types, in other words, natural transformations.
 Concretely, this means that the evaluation function^[Recall that the evaluation function is the interpretation of terms.] should be mutually defined with the proof that it commutes with embeddings, i. e. its naturality.
 Similarly, quoting and unquoting are defined mutually with their naturality proofs.